CardinalRiskSolutions/VMware-Fusion-Installation/README.md

 <img width="1962" height="1245" alt="Image" src="https://github.com/user-attachments/assets/0840041e-9b26-4514-8180-1afed9e867a1" />

-## 5. Download VMware Fusion software from your Broadcom Dashboard
+## 5. Log in and Download VMware Fusion software from your Broadcom Dashboard

+Navigate to the "My Downloads" tab on left, then click the Free software downloads available "HERE"